utep-cs-systems-courses/f24-corg-p3-lcd-Andre-210/project/README.md

 To clean the object files run: make clean

-### May have to unplu and replug the MSP430 after loading the project.
+### May have to unplug and replug the MSP430 after loading the project.